CaseyLabs/aws-ec2-ebs-automatic-snapshot-powershell/README.md

 ```
 <br />
 **AWS CLI:** This script requires the AWS CLI tools to be installed on the target Windows instance.

+- Log into your Windows instance with your local Administrator account.

-Download the Windows installer for AWS CLI at: [https://aws.amazon.com/cli/] (https://aws.amazon.com/cli/)
+- Download the Windows installer for AWS CLI at: [https://aws.amazon.com/cli/] (https://aws.amazon.com/cli/)

-Next, configure AWS CLI by opening a command prompt on the Window server and running this command:
+- Next, open a command prompt on the Window server and configure the AWS CLI (_Note: you can skip this step if your EC2 instance is configured with an IAM role_):

-[**ASSUMPTION:** This command is being run under the local ADMINISTRATOR account.
-If you are running the script under a different user account, you will need edit the file "2-run-backup.cmd" and change the USERPROFILE variable path.]
 ```
 C:\Users\Administrator> aws configure

+AWS Access Key ID: _Enter in the IAM credentials generated above._
+AWS Secret Access Key: _Enter in the IAM credentials generated above._
+Default region name: _The region that this instance is currently in: i.e. us-east-1, eu-west-1, etc._
+Default output format: _Enter "text"_
 ```

-_Access Key & Secret Access Key:_ enter in the credentials generated above for the new IAM user.
-_Region Name:_ the region that this instance is currently in.
-_Output Format:_ enter "text"

 <br />
-**SETUP SCRIPT SCHEDULED TASK**
+**INSTALL SCRIPT AS A SCHEDULED TASK**

 1) [Download the scripts from Github] (https://github.com/CaseyLabs/aws-ec2-ebs-automatic-snapshot-powershell/archive/master.zip)